alessandrocornacchia/uview/README.md

 Please verify connectivity with: `ping 192.168.100.2` (from host) and `ping 192.168.100.1` (from SmartNIC).

 **RDMA**.
 Verify via `ib` utilities.
 For example: start RDMA server on IPU with `ib_write_bw -d mlx5_3 -i 1` and try to connect from host-side with `ib_write_bw -d mlx5_1 -i 1 10.200.0.52`

-## ⚙️ Environment Setup

-**Default Setup**: Reviewers will be provided with a local username on both host and SmartNIC machines.
-The environment includes:
-- Pre-installed Python 3.11 with conda
-- All dependencies from `requirements.txt` installed
-- RDMA tools and drivers configured
-- Network interfaces pre-configured as shown in architecture diagram

 Simply activate the environment:
 ```bash